DualBrain/gotBASIC/README.md

 - [Run BASIC](http://www.runbasic.com/): Run BASIC Personal Server is an all-in-one system that makes web programming easy and fun.
 With a knowledge of the BASIC programming language and without needing to learn a lot of arcane web technologies you can create web applications for use on a PC, for use on a local network, or hosted onto the Internet.
 Run BASIC applications work on Windows, Linux and Mac computers and many cell phones.
 - [Script BASIC](https://www.scriptbasic.org/)
 - [Script BASIC (on SourceForge)](https://sourceforge.net/projects/scriptbasic/)
+- [ScriptBasic for Java](https://github.com/verhas/jScriptBasic): A BASIC interpreter that can be embedded into Java programs providing the ability to script your application (or let the users to script) in good old BASIC.
 - [SDLBasic](https://www.sdlbasic.altervista.org/main/index.html): SDLBasic is a BASIC interpreter that integrates the WxBasic interpreter, the SDL graphics library, and a graphics engine, so that you can use it to write 2D games.
 - [SecondBASIC Studio](secondbasic.md)
 - [SpecBAS](specbas.md)